 History of the ASH Minority Recruitment Initiative

-More than a decade ago, leadership of the American Society of Hematology recognized that hematology in the United States attracts few underrepresented minorities, especially in contrast to the diversity of the hematologic patient population.
+More than twenty years ago, leadership of the American Society of Hematology recognized that hematology in the United States attracts few underrepresented minorities, especially in contrast to the diversity of the hematologic patient population.

 Based on the strong evidence that increasing the number of minority physician scientists and physicians will increase the access to care and quality of the medical experience for minority patients in the United States, the ASH leadership developed the Minority Recruitment Initiative (MRI) – a multi-faceted effort targeting medical students, residents, fellows, and junior faculty to attract more minority medical students to hematology and increase the number of minority hematologists with academic and research appointments.

 This decision is based in part on data demonstrating that minority health professionals are more likely to treat minority and low income patients.

 Despite the improved availability of educational opportunities and increasing recognition of the need for a diverse biomedical research workforce, many obstacles still impede the successful recruitment and retention of minorities to U.S. medicine.
 Minorities, specifically Hispanics, are the fastest growing groups of the U.S. population, but among the most underrepresented in science and technology careers, according to the National Academy of Sciences, National Academy of Engineering, and Institute of Medicine.
 Increasing minority participation in science, technology, engineering, and mathematics (STEM) education at all levels has been recommended as an urgent national priority.